fraxflax/nw-watchdog/README.md

 --ifcup='ip link add wg0 type wireguard ; ip link set wg0 up ; wg setconf wg0 /etc/wireguard/wg0.conf ; ip address add 10.0.0.2 peer 10.0.0.1 dev wg0 ; getent ahostsv4 wgserver.my.dom | grep -oE "^[0-9.]+" | uniq | while read addr; do ip route add $addr/32 via `ip route show default | head -1 | cut -d" " -f3` ; done ; ip route add 0.0.0.0/1 via 10.0.0.1 dev wg0 src 10.0.0.2 ; ip route add 128.0.0.0/1 via 10.0.0.1 dev wg0 src 10.0.0.2 2>/dev/null'
 ```

-We use `--no-ping-nexthop` as the nexthop is the same as the target peer-to-peer address we monitor the connection for (in reality we don't need to specify it as it is the default behaviour if the target address is the same as the nexthop address).
+We use `--no-ping-nexthop` as the nexthop is the same as the <ins>TARGET</ins> peer-to-peer address we monitor the connection for (in reality we don't need to specify it as it is the default behaviour if the <ins>TARGET</ins> address is the same as the nexthop address).

 #### <ins>Several VPN paths with one preferred interface:

 This is a (real life) cornor case but worth explaining to get an understanding of the capabilities of nw-watchdog.